Peaceshaker/fleischwolf.io/README.md

-# Fleischwølf
+# 🥦 Fleischwølf 🍖

-Welcome to the official repository for Fleischwølf! 🎶
+🎸 Welcome to the official... uh... pack list for Fleischwølf, i guess! 💼

-## About Us
+## About Us 🧛🤡🤠

-[Your Band Name] is an independent band embarking on a musical journey to create our first album this summer.
-With a blend of [describe your music style], we are excited to share our passion for music with the world.
+Fleischwølf is an independent band embarking on a musical journey to create our first album this summer.
+We are an upcoming swiss Stoner Rock Band influenced by likes of Sleep, The Sword, Elder, Electric Wizard, Truckfighters and more.

-## Our Project
+## Our Project 💿

 This summer, we are taking on the exciting challenge of recording a short album entirely by ourselves.
-Stay tuned as we document our progress and share behind-the-scenes insights into our creative process.
+All Song are written by MFleischwølf.
+Stay tuned...

-## Equipment
+## Equipment 🎸

-Curious about the gear behind the sound?
-Here's a list of equipment we'll be bringing:
+We'll be bringing:

 - [Equipment 1]
 - [Equipment 2]
 - [Equipment 3]
 - ...

-## Equipment Diagram
+## Equipment Diagram 📋

 For a visual representation of our setup, check out the equipment diagram below:

 ![Equipment Diagram](link/to/diagram/image)

-## Connect with Us
+## Connect with Us 🔗

-Stay updated with our latest news and releases by following us on [Twitter](https://twitter.com/yourbandname) and [Instagram](https://instagram.com/yourbandname).
-Feel free to reach out with any questions or collaborations!
+Stay updated with our latest news and releases by following us on [tiktok](tiktok link, bro).
+Feel free to reach out!

-Happy listening! 🎵
+Groovy! 🎵